VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 ![Tkinter_custom][1]

-The `submit_text` function is defined, which retrieves the text entered in the textbox `text_entry` and updates the text of a label `text_label`.
+The `submit_text` function is defined, which retrieves the text you entered in the textbox `text_entry` and updates the text of a label `text_label`.
 It also customizes the label's appearance by setting its font to Times New Roman, size 12, bold, and color green.
-The `ttk.Style()` method is used to create a `Style` object for customizing widget appearance.
+The `ttk.Style()` method is used to create a `Style` object for customizing widget appearance as per you liking.
 Custom styles, `Custom.TEntry` for the textbox and `Custom.TButton` for the button, are defined and configured using the configure method to set properties like `foreground` and `background` color.

 # Integration with Python Libraries